 This affordable Kruger River Lodge Safari combines the world-famous Kruger National Park with top-notch Private Game Reserves in the Greater Kruger Park area - a fantastic wildlife adventure with comfortable Private Lodge accommodation.

 On day four we embark on a scenic boat cruise along the Blyde River and visit the Hoedspruit Endangered Species Centre.
 Lastly, we explore the Thornybush Private Game Reserve on a morning game drive, before traveling back to Johannesburg, where this diverse Kruger Private Lodge Safari comes to an end.

-On day one of this Kruger Park Safari you are collected from the O.R.
+On day one of this Kruger Park Safari, you are collected from the O.R.
 Tambo International Airport in Johannesburg, or from Persequor Park in Pretoria.
 Leaving the 'City of Gold' behind, we travel east into the rugged Mpumalanga Province of South Africa, passing through the highveld grasslands en route to Hoedspruit.
-From Hoedspruit you are transferred to our private lodge on the quiet banks of the Klaserie River.
+From Hoedspruit, you are transferred to our private lodge on the quiet banks of the Klaserie River.

 Arriving at the safari lodge we have a late lunch in one of the spacious dining areas, before embarking on our first game drive in the Thornybush Private Game Reserve, bordering on Greater Kruger National Park.
 The general public is not allowed into this private reserve, enabling us to escape the throngs of tourists.